stacks-network/docs/_develop/radiks-collaborate.md

 # Collaborate with groups
 {:.no_toc}

 A key feature of Radiks is support for private collaboration between multiple users.
-Supporting collaboration with client-side encryption and user-owned storage can be complicated but the patterns to implement it are generally the same among most applications.
-Radiks provides out-of-the box for collaboration, making it easy to build private, collaborative apps.
+Supporting collaboration with client-side encryption and user-owned storage can be complicated, but the patterns to implement it are generally the same among most applications.
+Radiks supplies interfaces for collaboration, making it easy to build private, collaborative apps.

 You use the <a href="https://github.com/blockstack/radiks/blob/master/src/models/user-group.ts" target="_blank"><code>UserGroup</code></a> class to build a collaborative group with Radiks.
 In this section, you learn about this class.